-(2) Example: a person has exactly two birth parents.
-A parent has at least one child, but can have any number:
+- d) Often, the multiplicities will be expressed as ranges, rather than as simple values - (1) Example: a person has exactly two birth parents.
+A parent has at least one child (else he or she is not a parent!), but can have any number:

-(3) Example: the annual volleyball competition between the Math and CS wings of our department involves up to 5 games.
+(2) Example: the annual volleyball competition between the Math and CS wings of our department involves up to 5 games.
 In each game, at least 12 but no more than 30 students can participate.